aug828/weatherdemo/README.md

 - react-virtualized as the library of data grid
 - isomorphic-fetch and ES6 new promise API to access yahoo weather api
 - timeout if it takes too long to get a response from the weather api
+- Jest and jsdom for testing (embedded in create-react-app library)
 - reduxDevTools browser extension as the tool to monitor redux store
 - log actions to the console